Frederic-vW/morris-lecar-2d/README.md

 ## Morris-Lecar model

 The Morris-Lecar model uses two variables to model membrane potential dynamics in response to current injections, as modelled form experiments in the barnacle giant muscle fiber.
 The two variables represent voltage ($V$), and the fraction of open K<sup>+</sup> channels.
-Spatial coupling is introduced via diffusion of the voltage-like variable:
+Spatial coupling is introduced via diffusion of the voltage variable ($D \Delta V$):

 <p align="left">
 <img width="800" src="images/ml_equations.png">